AlmaCookBook/AlmaCookBook.github.io/docs/index.md

 ---

-Note this site is currently under construction and is updated with content as it is delivered.
+Note this site is always under active construction and is updated with content as it is delivered.

+---

+Maintained by the **Research Software Engineering team** in Scientific Computing at the ICR.
+Contact *Service Hub and* ask for the RSE team if you have any questions or suggestions.

 ---